noonian/property-graph/README.md

 Edge labels are also arbitrary objects, but the visualization code assumes they can be safely serialized as a string.

-Currenly nodes are only indexed by id.
+Currently nodes are only indexed by id.
 Properties are not indexed.

 ## API